norcams/docs-enduser/docs/known-issues.rst

 After this change, you should be able to take a snapshot from the instance, and use that snapshot to provision other instances.
 Networking should just work.
-Since we have introduced a significant change to the original instance, this instance should be rebooted also.
+Note that we have introduced a significant change to the original instance.
+This instance should be rebooted after the changes, if possible.